kevintruong/til/File-System,-Part-2:-Files-are-inodes-(everything-else-is-just-data...).md

     return 0;
 }
 ```

+Note: after a call to fork(), either (XOR) the parent or the child can use readdir(), rewinddir() or seekdir().
+If both the parent and the child use the above, behavior is undefined.

 ## How do I check to see if a file is in the current directory?
 For example, to see if a particular directory includes a file (or filename) 'name', we might write the following code.
 (Hint: Can you spot the bug?)